CiscoSE/vmo3/outlook-monitor/README.md

 1. This microservice can be executed locally by executing the run.sh bash script and entering your variables at the prompts.
 It can also be executed in a PaaS environment.
 For our testing, we used the Heroku cloud platform.
-Instructions for executing this microservice in Heroku are listed below in the [Executing the Application](##Executing the Application) section
+Instructions for executing this microservice in Heroku are listed below in the
+<a href="#executing-the-application">Executing the Application</a> section

 2. main.py is the Main Module for this microservice.